xdefilab/xhalflife-base/README.md

 # xhalflife-base

-## xHalfLifeLiner: Liner Decaying Money Stream Protocol
+## xHalfLifeLinear: Linear Decaying Money Stream Protocol

-xHalfLifeLiner has 4 parameters for money streaming:
+xHalfLifeLinear has 4 parameters for money streaming:

 -   recipient The address towards which the money is streamed.
 -   depositAmount The amount of money to be streamed.
 -   startBlock stream start block
 -   stopBlock stream end block

-xHalfLifeLiner is inspired by Sablier Protocol.
+xHalfLifeLinear is inspired by Sablier Protocol.

 ## xHalfLife: Exponentially Decaying Money Stream Protocol